cabforum/netsec/docs/NSR.md

 ##### 3.1.1

-The CA MUST identify and document the monitoring and logging capabilities of CA Infrastructure and Network Equipment.
+The CA MUST identify and document the monitoring and logging capabilities of CA Infrastructure and Network Boundary Controls.

 The CA SHOULD establish, evaluate, and maintain policies and procedures for:

-   1. identifying and utilizing the monitoring and logging capabilities of CA Infrastructure and Network Equipment; and
+   1. identifying and utilizing the monitoring and logging capabilities of CA Infrastructure and Network Boundary Controls; and
-   2. retaining, parsing, securing, and archiving the audit logs output by CA Infrastructure and Network Equipment.
+   2. retaining, parsing, securing, and archiving the audit logs output by CA Infrastructure and Network Boundary Controls.

 The CA SHOULD review and update such policies and procedures at least annually.

 ###### 3.1.1.1

-The CA MUST ensure the monitoring and logging capabilities of CA Infrastructure and Network Equipment are enabled to the extent necessary to meet:
+The CA MUST ensure the monitoring and logging capabilities of CA Infrastructure and Network Boundary Controls are enabled to the extent necessary to meet:

    1. these Requirements; and
    2. applicable obligations that depend on such audit logs (such as the requirements in [Section 5.4.1 (3)](https://github.com/cabforum/servercert/blob/main/docs/BR.md#541-types-of-events-recorded) of the Baseline Requirements for the Issuance and Management of Publicly-Trusted TLS Server Certificates).

 ###### 3.1.1.2

-The CA MUST ensure audit logs produced by the monitoring and logging capabilities of CA Infrastructure and Network Equipment include activities and/or events:
+The CA MUST ensure audit logs produced by the monitoring and logging capabilities of CA Infrastructure and Network Boundary Controls include activities and/or events:

    1. necessary to detect possible:
       1. Critical Security Events; and